 Key Concepts of Logotherapy

 1. Will to Meaning: This is the fundamental drive in humans to find meaning and purpose.
-Frankl believed that even in the most difficult circumstances, individuals can find meaning in their lives, which can help them overcome suffering.
+Frankl believed that even in the most challenging circumstances, individuals can find meaning in their lives, thereby overcoming suffering.

 2. Freedom of Will: Logotherapy asserts that individuals can choose their attitudes and responses to life’s situations, even when faced with unavoidable suffering.